Prevent Breakdowns, Extend Equipment Life, and Keep Maintenance Records Complete

 Track any equipment that requires regular maintenance or that could cause food safety issues if it fails.
 This includes refrigeration (fridges, freezers, walk-in chillers), cooking equipment (ovens, fryers, grills), dishwashers, ice machines, ventilation systems, and thermometers.
 Most businesses also track smaller items like food processors and mixers.

-How does the AI wear analysis work?
+How does the AI equipment analysis work?

 Can I track maintenance costs per piece of equipment?